juliang94/Exploring-Bike-Routes-in-the-Bay-Area/README.md

 ## Summary of Findings

 > Summarize all of your findings from your exploration here, whether you plan on bringing them into your explanatory presentation or not.

+- The distribution of the trip duration in seconds resuted in a heavily right-skewed distribution spanning up to 80000 seconds, which is about 22 hours.
+However, its log-transformed histogram showed a roughly symmetric and unimodal distribution.
+- About 82% of rides are from members subscribed to the Lyft app, while 18% are form customers who just go for single rides, which cost $3 per 15 minutes after $2 for the first half hour.
+- The stations are mostly located in the eastern part of San Francisco as well as other cities in the Bay Area including Berkeley, Oakland, and San Jose.
+- Since there are thousands of stations, I plotted the 15 most used in 2019.
+Most of these stations are in the areas surrounding Market St., one of the most famous places in the city.
+The most common bike stations include the Embarcadero at Sandome St, the San Francisco Ferry Building, the San FRancisco Caltrain, Motghomery BART Station, etc.
+- I created a new variable named `route`, which is a combination of start station and end station name.
+Like the previous observation, I plotted the 15 most common routes.
+Among them include the San Francisco Ferry building to the Embarcadero at Sansome St and Market St. at 10th St to Powell St BART Station.
+Three of those routes are from outside San Francisco, one in central San Jose and two in Oakland.
+- Of all rides in the data, less than 3% are round-trips where users leave their bikes at the same station they picked them up from.

 ## Key Insights for Presentation